SalehGhobari/cocoTB/README.md

 # The Plumbers Team - Cocotb Verification

-This repository contains the Cocotb-based verification framework for a Verilog HDL design, developed for a hardware design competition.
-The goal is to validate a dual-issue superscalar processor using randomized testbenches.
+This repository contains the Cocotb-based verification framework for a Verilog HDL design, developed for the JoSDC 2024 competition.
+The goal is to validate a dual-issue superscalar processor using simple testbenches.

 ## Prerequisites

 ### Required Software

 Ensure the following software is installed and properly configured:

 - **Quartus Prime Lite (Free Version)**
   - Make sure ModelSim (32-bit, bundled with Quartus Prime Lite) is installed and set in the system `PATH` variable.
 - **Python (32-bit version, 3.13.2 recommended as of writing this README)**
   - A 32-bit Python version is required to avoid DLL architecture mismatches with ModelSim.
   - While it is possible to switch to Questa or another simulator, using a 32-bit Python version was the easiest integration approach in this setup.
 - **Git**
   - Windows: Install via [Git for Windows](https://git-scm.com/download/win)
   - Linux: Install using package manager (`sudo apt install git` or equivalent)
 - **Make**
   - Windows: Install via [Chocolatey](https://chocolatey.org/install)
     ```sh